Query SAP HANA using Athena Federated Query and join with data in your Amazon S3 data lake

-In such use cases, Amazon Athena Federated Query allows you to seamlessly access the data from SAP HANA database without building ETL pipelines to copy or unload the data to the S3 data lake or SAP HANA.
-This removes the overhead of creating additional extract, transform, and load (ETL) processes and shortens the development cycle.
+In such use cases, Amazon Athena Federated Query allows you to seamlessly access the data from your SAP HANA database without building extract, transform, and load (ETL) pipelines to copy or unload the data to the S3 data lake or SAP HANA.
+This removes the overhead of creating additional ETL processes and shortens the development cycle.

-For this post, we will be using the SAP HANA Athena Federated query connector developed by Trianz.
-You can deploy the Athena Federated query connector developed by Trianz available in the AWS Serverless Application Repository.
+For this post, we use the SAP HANA Athena Federated Query connector.
+You can deploy the Athena Federated Query connector available in the AWS Serverless Application Repository.

 Let’s start with discussing the solution and then detailing the steps involved.

-Data federation is the capability to integrate data in another data store using a single interface (Athena).
+Data federation is the capability to integrate data in another data store using a single interface (in our case, Amazon Athena).
 The following diagram depicts how Athena federation works by using Lambda to integrate with a federated data source.

 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 If you have data in sources other than Amazon S3, you can use Athena Federated Query to query the data in place or build pipelines to extract data from multiple data sources and store them in Amazon S3.
 With Athena Federated Query, you can run SQL queries across data stored in relational, non-relational, object, and custom data sources.

-Athena uses data source connectors which internally use Lambda to run federated queries.
-Data source connectors are pre-built and can be deployed from the Athena console or from the Serverless Application Repository.
+Athena uses data source connectors that internally use Lambda to run federated queries.
+Data source connectors are pre-built and can be deployed from the Athena console or from the AWS Serverless Application Repository.
 Based on the user submitting the query, connectors can provide or restrict access to specific data elements.